 Understanding species' habitat requirements is a fundamental component of animal conservation and management; thus, my research program includes applied components as well as theoretical ones.
-My research program can be divided into four general areas: (1) migration ecology, (2) wildlife responses to bioenergy crops, (3) wildlife-habitat associations in the Yucatan Peninsula, Mexico, and (4), evaluation and application of acoustic recording systems for monitoring wildlife.
+My research program can be divided into four general areas: (1) avian migration ecology, (2) bat ecology, (3) wildlife responses to bioenergy crops, and (4), evaluation and application of acoustic recording technology for monitoring wildlife.

 The ecological processes I study are inherently complex, so my research is multi-disciplinary and highly collaborative, combining aspects of biology, computer science, remote sensing, atmospheric science, geography, and engineering.
-I enjoy working with a diverse range of people including researchers and students at universities, government agencies and non-governmental organizations, as well as private landowners in the United States and Mexico.
+I enjoy working with a diverse range of people including researchers and students at universities, government agencies and non-governmental organizations, as well as private landowners in the United States, Mexico and Cuba.

 Celis Murillo, A., J. L. Deppe, and M. F. Allen.
 2009.
 Using soundscape recordings to estimate species abundance, richness, and composition.
 Journal of Field Ornithology 80:64-78.

 Deppe, J. L., and J. T. Rotenberry.
 2008.
 Scale-dependent habitat use by fall migratory birds: vegetation architecture, floristics, and geographic consistency.
 Ecological Monographs 78:461-487.